Items you absolutely need if you’re traveling with a baby

 The good news is infants can actually make quite good travel companions.
 They complain and move about far less than toddlers, they don’t need their own full-size bed, and you don’t need to buy a separate plane ticket!

-The bad news, I bet it’s a little daunting thinking about what you need to pack
+The bad news, I bet it’s a little daunting thinking about all the baby travel gear you need to pack

 What if I forget something?
 What are the most important things to buy?
 What’s a complete waste of money?

-After travelling extensively with three babies over the last ten years we’ve learnt a thing or two about packing for babies, and what items are really useful to bring with you when it comes to the crunch.
+After traveling extensively with three babies over a decade, we’ve learned a thing or two about packing for babies and what baby items are really useful to bring with you when it comes to the crunch (and what we’d leave at home).

-We have an absolute bumper baby travel checklist here, but on this page, we’re going to narrow it down to the top 10 essentials for travelling with a baby.
+We have an absolute bumper baby travel checklist here covering everything you need.
+However, for this baby essentials guide, we wanted to help you narrow it down with the top 10 essentials for traveling with a baby.

 This post is part of our Baby Travel Advice series